-- i) Students of a Department/Discipline are eligible to opt for Honors program offered by the same Department/Discipline - ii) The enrolment of student into Honors is based on the CGPA obtained in the major degree program.
-CGPA shall be taken up to III semester in case of regular entry students and only III semester in case of lateral entry students.
-Students having 7 CGPA without any backlog subjects will be permitted to register for Honors. - iii) If a student is detained due to lack of attendance either in Major or in Honors, registration shall be cancelled. - iv) Transfer of credits from Honors to regular B. Tech degree and vice-versa shall not be permitted. - V) Honors are to be completed simultaneously with a Major degree program.
+- i) Students of a Department/Discipline are eligible to opt for Honors program offered by the same Department/Discipline - ii) The enrolment of student into Honors is based on the CGPA obtained in

+- iii) If a student is detained due to lack of attendance either in Major or in Honors, registration shall be cancelled. - iv) Transfer of credits from Honors to regular B. Tech degree and viceversa shall not be permitted. - v) Honors is to be completed simultaneously with a Major degree program.